Hear from the experts

 • Discretionary Trust: A Trust arrangement where trustees have the discretion to decide the distribution of assets among beneficiaries, offering flexibility and control over the estate's future allocation.

 • Residence Nil Rate Band (RNRB): An additional IHT threshold available when a main residence is passed on death to direct descendants, potentially reducing the overall IHT liability.
-The RNRB as at 2024/25 is £175,000 per person.
+The RNRB is £175,000 per person and is frozen at this threshold until 2030.

 • Taper Threshold: The estate value limit above which the RNRB starts to decrease, affecting the IHT efficiency, especially in scenarios where assets are passed directly to a surviving spouse.